csfloat/docs/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-page | 0 | Which page of listings to start from limit | 100 | How many listings to return order | `best_deal` | How to order the listings
+page | 0 | Which page of listings to start from limit | 100 | How many listings to return.
+Max of 100.
+order | `best_deal` | How to order the listings
 category | 0 | Can be one of: 0 = `any`, 1 = `normal`, 2 = `stattrak`, 3 = `souvenir`
 def_index | | Only include listings that have a one of the given def index(es)